redvasily/firecrest/README.rst

 =========
-firecrest
+Firecrest
 =========

 Overview
 ========

-Firecrest is a reliable logs / metrics management system built on top of Kafka / Elasticsearch.
+Firecrest is a reliable logs/metrics management system built on top of Kafka / Elasticsearch.

 Motivation
 ==========

-It's essential to have access to your system's logs/metrics with reach search capability.
+It's essential to have access to your system's logs/metrics with rich search capability.
-Logstash provides a nice set of features, however it has some problems with stability and exhibits some weird performance problems from time to time.
+There are several existing systems aiming to solve this goal (Logstash being the most prominent), however they didn't work sufficiently well for my use-cases.

-After having been let down by Logstash several times, I've decided to write a reliable Logstash "replacement".
-Firecrest is not aiming to provide all of the features of Logstash, but to provide a subset of features that is useful in a modern mircoservice-oriented tech stack, while being as hassle-free as possible.
+Firecrest is aiming to reliably provide a small cohesive set of features useful in a modern mircoservice-oriented tech stack, while being as hassle-free as possible.

 Architecture